 Day 1: See the Sights

 For more outdoor sightseeing, head out on Flagler County’s 125 miles of customized biking trails.
 You can bring your own bikes or rent them at Trailhead Bikes in Palm Coast.
 Start your trip by going south on the famous A1A Scenic Highway that runs parallel to the ocean.
 The eleven mile route is convenient to Betty Steflik Memorial Preserve, a park with salt marshes and trails where you can catch glimpses of rabbits, turtles, alligators and a variety of birds in their natural habitat.

 Day 2: Beach Time

-Flagler Beach is home to a historic pier built in 1928.
+Flagler Beach is also home to a historic pier built in 1928.
 The Flagler Beach Pier is a great spot to capture some beautiful photographs—or some local fish.
 The pier has its own bait shop that sits on the entrance with tons of supplies available for rent.
 The pier is also a great place to watch surfers and families hanging out on the beach.
 For lunch, try the Funky Pelican that sits on the beach at the pier.
-It serves easy and delicious dishes like seafood jambalaya, clam chowder, and fish tacos.
+It serves easy and delicious dishes like seafood jambalaya, clam chowder and fish tacos.

 When night falls, meet some of the locals over live music and margaritas.
 A few blocks north of the Flagler Beach Pier is Golden Lion Cafe, a hip beachside cafe with its own outdoor tiki bar and rooftop dining area.
 The cafe specializes in its raw bar where fresh oysters and clams are served alongside a menu of awesome cocktails.
 You can have dinner on its rooftop before making your way downstairs to mingle on the beach.
 The cafe is one of the treasured local spots in Flagler County, named one of the Best Beach Bars in Florida for five years running.
 Don’t forget to pick up a bottle of their famous key-lime tartar sauce to take home!